 Taxpayers can continue to comply with statutory deadlines for filing petitions or notices of appeal by timely mailing a petition or notice of appeal to the Court.
 Timeliness of mailing of the petition or notice of appeal is determined by the United States Postal Service’s postmark or the delivery certificate of a designated private delivery service.

-Returned Mail: Mail sent by standard delivery of the United States Postal Service has been held during the Tax Court building’s closure.
-If, however, you previously sent a document to the Court and it was returned to you, resend the document to the Court as soon as possible after July 10, 2020.
+Returned Mail: If you previously sent a document to the Court and it was returned to you, resend the document to the Court as soon as possible.
 Please include with your resubmission a copy of the original envelope or container in which the document was first sent.
 You should retain a copy of any document sent to the Court.

 Filing Deadlines: On April 9, 2020, the Internal Revenue Service (IRS) issued guidance (Notice 2020-23) that extends the deadline to file a Tax Court petition and a notice of appeal from a Tax Court decision.
 If the statutory deadline for filing a petition or notice of appeal falls on or after April 1, 2020 and before July 15, 2020, the filing deadline is now extended to July 15, 2020.